williampiat3/DeepLearningOnGamingLaptop/README.md

 * Pytorch 1.4  for cuda 10.0

-Along with other libraries that are quite handy for manipulating data and visulizations
+Along with other libraries that are quite handy for manipulating data and visualizations

 ## Material requirements
 You'll need: